grzanka/proton-irradiation-www/docs/order.md

     - [tabs]
 ---

-There are just few steps to obtain the beam time for your experiment at pIFJ:
+There are just few steps to obtain the beam time for your experiment:

 1. #### Contact us by email and describe your experimental needs

      we respond to you to clarify basic aspects of the irradiations such as beam parameters, administrative objectives, financing, scientific side etc..

-    - contact us via majl@ifj.edu.pl
+    - contact us via proton.irradiations@ifj.edu.pl

 2. #### Take part in online meeting